NixOS/nixpkgs/doc/stdenv/platform-notes.chapter.md

   }
   ```

 - Multiple SDKs are available for use in nixpkgs.
-Each platform has a default SDK (10.12.2 for x86_64-darwin and 11.3 for aarch64-darwin), which is available as the `apple-sdk` package.
+The default `apple-sdk` package matches the minimum supported macOS version, and is included implicitly in the standard environment.

   The SDK provides the necessary headers and text-based stubs to link common frameworks and libraries (such as libSystem, which is effectively Darwin’s libc).
 Projects will sometimes indicate which SDK to use by the Xcode version.
 As a rule of thumb, subtract one from the Xcode version to get the available SDK in nixpkgs.